nanoandrew4/groupomania-web/README.md

 - Run the build script for the environment you want to start (either dev or prod)

 #### Running the development instance of the backend
-The development instance simply starts creates a database container for the server to store the data in, and starts the server on the host machine (not in a container).
-This database is also loaded with a script containing sample data, located at 'src/main/resources/data-postgres.sql'.
+The development instance simply starts creates a PostgreSQL database container for the server to store the data in, a RabbitMQ container to use as a message broker, a MongoDB container to use for log storage, and starts the server on the host machine (not in a container).
+The PostgreSQL database is also loaded with a script containing sample data, located at 'src/main/resources/data-postgres.sql'.
 Starting the server on the local host and not in a container allows for shorter start times, and remote debugging, which are two important elements to consider when developing locally.

 #### Running a production ready instance of the backend
-The startup process is as follows: the database container is started, the server container is started, and once both are live, a script containing sample data is loaded into the database.
+The startup process is as follows: First the MongoDB sharded + replicated cluster is started.
+Three configuration servers are used, one router, and four nodes, divided into to replica sets, which form the two shards used by the cluster.
+Once the MongoDB cluster containers are active, a configuration script is run to set them all up (the script is 'script/setupProdMongoShards.sh').
+Then the PostgreSQL database container is started, the RabbitMQ container is started, and the server container is started, and once both the PostgreSQL and server containers are live, a script containing sample data is loaded into the database.
 The script is located at 'src/main/resources/data-postgres.sql'

 To stop the production setup, change directories to the root of the project, and then `docker/prod`.
 Once here, run `docker-compose stop` in order to stop the containers, so they can later be restarted with `docker-compose start`.
-To stop and delete the containers, run `docker-compose down`.
+Also make sure to run the stop command in the 'docker/prod/mongo' directory.
+To stop and delete the containers, run the script called 'stopProdServerAndDeleteContainers.sh'.

 ## Container security hardening